Hackathonners/swap/readme.md

 ## About Swap

-Swap is project to ease the control of enrollments and shifts exchangesand for both students and teachers.
+Swap is project that aims to ease the control of enrollments and shifts exchanges for both students and teachers.
 The project is developed with considering the following features:

 - Enroll in the available courses;
 - Assign shifts to enrollments;